aschoerk/conway_rs/README.md

 # Conway's Game of Life in Rust!

+Original comment see below, I added a few features experimentally to learn more about rust

+try: cargo run --release -- -q 8 -w 256 -h 192 -s 10enginecordership -t 10 -g 100
+P - pauses the generation
+Up - speeds the generation up
+Down - slows the generation down

 This is my first attempt at making something real in Rust, built using various Rust nightlies in the month or so leading up to the first stable release.